Linear Batalin-Vilkovisky quantization as a functor of $\infty$-categories: Operads and Enveloping Algebras

+we see that a shifted Lie algebra has a skew-symmetric shifted pairing for $n$ even, but a \emph{symmetric} shifted pairing for $n$ odd. \end{remark}

 As we will primarily be interested in $\Lie_1$, we will call an algebra over $\Lie_1$ a \emph{shifted} Lie algebra, only mentioning the level of shifting when it is not 1.
-Note in particular that the binary operations $\Lie_1(2)$ consist of the trivial $S_2$-representation in degree~1.
+Note in particular that the chain complex $\Lie_1(2)$ of binary operations is the trivial $\Sigma_2$-representation placed in degree~1.

 \begin{defn} The operad $\PZ$ is generated by two binary operations: $\bullet$ in degree 0 called ``multiplication'' and $\{\}$ in degree 1 called ``bracket.''
 The operation $\bullet$ satisfies the relations for a commutative algebra, and the operation $\{\}$ satisfies the relations for a shifted Lie algebra.
 The remaining ternary relation is that the bracket acts as a biderivation for multiplication.
-(It is also known as the Poisson$_0$ or Gerstenhaber or -1-braid operad.
+(The operad $\PZ$ is also known as the Poisson$_0$ or Gerstenhaber or -1-braid operad.
 For a description of the operad using generators and relations, see Section 13.3.4 of \cite{LV} .) \end{defn}

 Note that each space of $n$-ary operations $\PZ(n)$ has zero differential.
 As remarked in Section 13.3.4 of \cite{LV}, $\PZ$ is an ``extension'' of the shifted Lie operad $\Lie_1$ by the commutative operad $\Comm$, and hence there are canonical operad maps $\Comm \to \PZ \to \Lie_1$.
 There is also a natural operad map $\Lie_1 \to \PZ$.